 She keeps her ear to the ground by hosting “Coffee and Conversation,” on the first Monday of every month.
 Guests are invited to join Rafah for a “cuppa and a chat” in the beautiful Bedford Market, overlooking Bedford Basin.
 The building is also home to her constituency office.

-Coffee and Conversation is held in-person when COVID-19 safety protocols allow, or via Zoom when gathering together is not possible.
+Coffee and Conversation is held in-person at the lovely bistro attached to our office.
 Rafah is proud of her constituents and enjoys being a cheerleader for their successes, as well as a supportive ear and vocal advocate when times are tough.

 Light on the horizon

-Despite the many uncertainties Nova Scotians have faced over 2020-2021, one of things that has remained consistent is Rafah’s unwavering commitment to the people of both Clayton Park West and Nova Scotia.
+Despite the many uncertainties Nova Scotians are facing in terms of rising inflation and a challenging healthcare situation, one of things that has remained consistent is Rafah’s unwavering commitment to the people of both Clayton Park West and Nova Scotia.

 Rafah is proud to serve the growing and diverse community in which she lives.
 She will continue to help constituents successfully tackle whatever challenges lie ahead.